Thyruh/core/README.md

 The plan is to have the program "read" the C:\Users\<user>\Documents\StarCraft\Accounts\<id>\Hotkeys file.
 (Not yet implemented) !!!

-To compile the program you will need g++ on Windows or g++ on Linux:
+To compile the program you will need gcc and g++ on Windows or gcc and g++ on Linux:

 ```
 cc -o nob nob.c